indrabasak/indrabasak.github.io/_posts/2018-03-12-java-classfile-layout.md

 Java provides a `javap` command line utility to disassemble a class file.
 Its output is dependent on the options used during its usage.
-In the current example, `'javap -c -verbose'` command is used to generate the content of the class file including the constant pool, stack size, etc. You can find the disasembled class file [here](https://gist.github.com/indrabasak/22fd48ea12f5acc224482d2c2278c391).
+In the current example, `'javap -c -verbose'` command is used to generate the content of the class file including the constant pool, stack size, etc. You can find the disassembled class file [here](https://gist.github.com/indrabasak/22fd48ea12f5acc224482d2c2278c391).
 I will be using the disassembled `ClassA.class` as a reference to explain different parts of a Java class file.
 So, let's start from the very beginning which is the